OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ## Do not use dangerous functions

-There are some JavaScript functions that are too dangerous to use.
+There are some JavaScript functions that are dangerous and should only be used where absolutely necessary.
 To the fullest possible extent, use of such functions and modules should be avoided.
-The first example is the eval() function.
+The first example is the `eval()` function.
 This function takes a string argument and executes it as any other JavaScript source code.
-This behavior inherently leads to remote code execution vulnerability.
-Similarly, calls to child_process.exec are also very dangerous.
+Combined with user input, this behavior inherently leads to remote code execution vulnerability.
+Similarly, calls to `child_process.exec` are also very dangerous.
 This function acts as a bash interpreter and sends its arguments to /bin/sh.
 By injecting input to this function, attackers can execute arbitrary commands on the server.
-Therefore, its use is highly discouraged.

 In addition to these functions, there are some modules that require special attention when being used.
-As an example, fs module handles filesystem operations.
+As an example, `fs` module handles filesystem operations.
 However, if improperly sanitized user input is fed into this module, your server's content can be tampered.
-Similarly, vm module provides APIs for compiling and running code within V8 Virtual Machine contexts.
+Similarly, `vm` module provides APIs for compiling and running code within V8 Virtual Machine contexts.
 Since it can perform dangerous actions by nature, it should be used within a sandbox.

+It would be fair to say that these functions and modules should not be used whatsoever, however, they should be used carefully especially when they use with user input.

 ## Stay away from evil regexes